 - MAAP: The Metro Atlanta Association of Professionals started in 1992 as the first professional networking group in Atlanta focusing on creating an inclusive space for LGBTQ+ professionals in the city.
 The organization is open to all professionals in Atlanta and provides networking and career development opportunities.

 - Hands On Atlanta: If you want to get to know some new friends while making a difference in the community, Hands On Atlanta can help connect you with dozens of opportunities to volunteer.
 Choose from causes you care about or click on their calendar to see upcoming events needing a few extra hands.

 - More Ways to Network: To find upcoming networking events and social groups in the Atlanta metro area, you can also log on to popular sites like Meetup or Eventbrite, and search for events by interest.

 You’ve successfully moved to Austin: The Live Music Capital of the World.
 It’s a hub of burgeoning artistic culture, from the abundance of live music to the independent film scene.
-It’s one of the hippest places in the United States, and it’s your new home.
+It’s one of the hippest places in the United States, which is why millennials are flooding the area, and it’s your new home.

 Welcome to Austin!
 Here’s what you need to know: